Will6855/Flask/README.md

-# Only for Visual Studio Code !
+# Only for Visual Studio Code on Windows !

 ## Activate Virtual Environment
 `venv/Scripts/Activate.ps1`